 Third molars are commonly referred to as Wisdom teeth.
 They are types of molars found in the very back of your mouth behind your second molars.
 Typically, they are the last teeth to develop and do so between the middle teenage years and early twenties.
-Your wisdom teeth may become impacted or fail to erupt due to lack of space in the jaw or the angle in which they come in.
-Sometimes, the angle in which they erupt will impinge on the adjacent teeth.
-If your wisdom teeth erupt impacted or impinge on other teeth, this in an indicator that they will likely become a problem in adulthood.
-After looking at your panoramic Xray and consulting with you, we will explain the pros and cons of keeping your wisdom teeth and or recommend they be removed.
+Your wisdom teeth may become impacted or fail to erupt due to a lack of space in the jaw or the angle at which they come in.
+Sometimes, the angle at which they erupt will impinge on the adjacent teeth.
+If your wisdom teeth erupt impacted or impinge on other teeth, this is an indicator that they will likely become a problem in adulthood.
+After looking at your panoramic X-ray and consulting with you, we will explain the pros and cons of keeping your wisdom teeth and or recommend they be removed.

 What Is An Impacted Tooth?

 When a lack of space prevents the wisdom teeth from erupting they are called impacted.
 If they are not removed, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted can be quite difficult to clean and are much more susceptible to tooth decay, recurring infections, gum disease, and problems in adjacent teeth.
 Although some people develop wisdom teeth and never need them removed, more than not, our jaws are too small to accommodate them.
 This indicates their inability to erupt into the proper position for chewing and cleaning.
 Each patient’s situation is unique.